Titanic Museum Belfast, Northern Ireland

 Andrew McCormick, Permanent Secretary of Development for Enterprise, Trade and Investment

-Titanic Belfast Museum is at 1 Olympic Way, on Queen’s Road, Belfast.
+Titanic Museum Belfast is at 1 Olympic Way, on Queen’s Road, Belfast.

 Museum Success

-Titanic Belfast has enjoyed undoubted success over the last three and a half years, which can be measured not only by the 2.5 million visitors, but also by the five star customer service standards achieved by management and staff.
+Titanic Museum Belfast has enjoyed undoubted success over the last three and a half years, which can be measured not only by the 2.5 million visitors, but also by the five star customer service standards achieved by management and staff.

 It has placed Belfast and Northern Ireland on the national and international tourism map, with over 80% of all visitors coming from outside Northern Ireland, creating a huge financial benefit to the wider economy.
-Titanic Belfast looks forward to welcoming many more visitors in the coming years both domestic and international
+Titanic Museum Belfast looks forward to welcoming many more visitors in the coming years both domestic and international

-Conal Harvey, Titanic Belfast
+Conal Harvey, Titanic Museum Belfast

 History & Construction of The Titanic